PDConSec/vsc-print/manual.md

 * `print.lineSpacing` : single, line-and-a-half or double spaced
 * `print.printAndClose` : après l'impression, fermez le navigateur.

-### Choosing the font face
+### Type face and size

-While font _size_ is controlled by the settings, font _face_ is determined by your editor settings.
+Typeface is determined by VS Code editor settings.
 If you see Fira Code on screen, that's what will be printed.

+The _size_ of printed text is a Print setting because the size that works best on screen may not be the size that works best on paper.

+#### A note on nomenclature

+A font defines *all* of the folloing:
+* **typeface** eg Consolas or Fira Code
+* **treatment** eg bold, italic
+* **size** eg 12pt

+"Fira Code" is a typeface, not a font.
+"Fira Code 12pt Bold" is a font.
+Bold and italic are _treatments_.
+Yes, I know you download font files.
+In the days before TrueType there was a separate file per size and treatment combination and it really was a font file.

 #### If you want a font size other than the sizes listed in the picker
 1. Change the size using the picker to conveniently create an entry in the settings.